ryskit/amazon-cognito-identity-management-workshop/docs/00-env-setup.md

 aws sts get-caller-identity
 ```

-You should see output indicating your account and user information:
+You should see output, similar to the code below, indicating your account and user information:

 ```
+EXAMPLE OUTPUT - DO NOT COPY
 {
     "Account": "123456789012",
     "UserId": "AKIAI44QH8DHBEXAMPLE",